 Fortunately Eric was able to receive help before it was too late.
 According to a report published by the Utah Division of Substance Abuse and Mental Health, the second most abused substance in Utah is opioids.
 Opioids are drugs like Vicodin, Morphine, and OxyContin, which, when used properly, help reduce pain and increase tolerance but when abused can cause addiction.
 Only alcohol is abused more than opioids in Utah.
 The CDC also released a report claiming over-doses of these drugs were more prevalent than the over-doses of all other illegal drugs combined.
 Not only are people dying in large numbers from the recreational use of these opioid drugs, more people are over-dosing on these illicit drugs every year than are dying in car crashes.

 With the help of close family, friends, and his faith, Jensen was able to undergo the process of fighting his addiction and healing.
 Eric Jensen has been clean for 4 years, but doesn’t consider himself to be completely rid of his addiction.
 He says that he is still recovering, that he still considers himself an addict.

 Jensen says he finds relief in helping others with their recovery from addiction, and that he wants others to experience the freedom he feels from recovering.
 Benjamin Jones says that he shares those same thoughts.
 Jones experienced addiction for much of his adolescent years and has become an advocate for the addicted and troubled.
-Jones is now a therapist, clinical program director, and co-founder of Zion Recovery Center.
-Zion Recovery also takes a faith-based approach to addiction recovery at their locations in Eagle Mountain and Orem.
+Jones is now a clinical consultant for Christian Recovery Center.
+Our treatment program also takes a faith-based approach to addiction recovery.
 385-207-2029